-- When working with salt cod, we will first need to desalt it.
+- When working with salt cod, you will first need to desalt it.
 This is done by soaking the cod for at least 24 hours in cold water, changing the water at least five or six times.

 - After soaking, shred the cod into small pieces, try to not allow any bones to sneak through!

-- Saute for a few minutes and then take off the heat and reserve.
+- Sauté for a few minutes and then take off the heat and reserve.

 - Next, in a large, heavy pan over a medium heat, add the butter and allow it to melt.

-- When it turns brown and starts to foam, add the sifted flour to make a roux (a flour/fat mixture).
+- When it turns light brown and starts to foam, add the sifted flour to make a roux (a flour/fat mixture).

 - Constantly stirring, cook the roux until it becomes a nice sandy brown color and forms a ball.